 South Carolina motorcycle helmet laws require drivers under the age of 21 to wear a helmet while riding a motorcycle.
-If you are 21 or older, and sustained a brain injury when involved in an accident, you would not be in violation of the law.
+If you are 21 or older, and sustained a brain injury in an accident, you would not be in violation of the law.
 Likewise, your lack of a helmet is not considered an act of negligence because you have no duty to wear a helmet.

 South Carolina Motorcycle Helmet Laws